seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 And touch thy instrument a strain or two?

 **LUCIUS**
-Ay, my lord, an’t please you.
+Ay, my lord, an't please you.

 **BRUTUS**
 It does, my boy: